Awesome Music: Need for Speed

 - Shift 2: Unleashed already has one: the exhaust note of the Pagani Huayra.

 - The Run gives us the orchestral track that plays during the final race.
 It's a fitting piece for the race that decides who wins the big prize.

-- The Wii/3DS one has some catchy songs of its own such as "Tonight" by Danny Bird, "Better Days" by Wolfmen, "The Nightlife" by Big Omeezy, and two remixes from Need For Speed 3: Hot Pursuit.
+- The Wii/3DS one has some catchy songs of its own such as "Tonight" by Danny Bird, "Better Days" by Wolfmen, "The Nightlife" by Big Omeezy, and two remixes from Need for Speed III: Hot Pursuit.